FRAIBERG & PERNIE

 • Direct attorney communication

-The goal is not merely responding to criminal charges.
+The objective is not merely responding to allegations.

-If you have been arrested, charged, contacted by police, or believe you are under investigation, your case may already be developing.
+If you have been arrested, charged with a crime, contacted by investigators, or believe you are under investigation, important decisions may already be approaching.

-The earlier your defense begins, the more opportunities may exist to challenge evidence, protect your rights, and improve your outcome.
+The earlier a defense strategy begins, the more opportunities may exist to challenge evidence, protect constitutional rights, and improve the outcome of the case.

-Fraiberg & Pernie provides criminal defense representation focused on evidence analysis, constitutional protection, strategic negotiation, and trial preparation throughout Michigan.
+Fraiberg & Pernie provides criminal defense representation throughout Michigan, with an emphasis on careful evidence analysis, strategic preparation, negotiation, and trial advocacy.

 Call (248) 986-2682 today for a confidential consultation.